ember-m3/ember-m3/README.md

 ## Trade-Offs

-The benefits of using m3 over `DS.Model` are:
+The benefits of using ember-m3 over `DS.Model` are:

   - handle dynamic schemas whose structure is not known in advance
   - handle relationship references at arbitrary points in the payload seamlessly (eg relationship references within POJO attributes)
   - limit the payload size of schema information by inferring as much as possible from the structure of the payload itself
-  - more easily query arbitrary URLs, especially when the returned models are not known in advance
+  - more easily query arbitrary URLs, especially when the types of the returned models are not known in advance

 The trade-offs made for this include: